 I felt that I needed answers before returning home, therefore I decided to spend 1 month in Bali just to practice self-care by trying out various yoga and meditation techniques, doing palm readings, tarot cards, chakra balancing and even asked Ketut Liyer for advice.

-If you haven´t heard from Ketut Liyer before, he is the medicine man and healer from Eat Pray Love where Elizabeth Gilbert (in the movie Julia Roberts) went to receive advice after her break up.
+If you don’t know who Ketut Liyer is, he is the medicine man and healer from Eat Pray Love where Elizabeth Gilbert (in the movie played by Julia Roberts) went to receive advice after her break up.

 Anyways it was awesome to meet Ketut and to receive advice from him.